Araxiel/HoI4-Ara-LightTanks/README.md

-# Araxiel's Cheeki Breeki
+# Araxiel's Light Tank Improvements

-Araxiel's Cheeki Breeki mod for Paradox Interactive's Hearts of Iron 4
+Araxiel's Light Tank Improvements mod for Paradox Interactive's Hearts of Iron 4

 [Click here to open a new issue][1]